linux-test-project/ltp/lib/README.md

 		fork_testrun()
 ```

-Before we fork() the test process the test library sets up a timeout alarm and
+Before we fork the test process, the test library sets up a timeout alarm and
-also a heartbeat signal handlers and also sets up an alarm(2) accordingly to
+a heartbeat signal handler and it also sets up an alarm(2) accordingly to
 the test timeout.
-When a test times out the test library gets SIGALRM and the
+When a test times out, the test library gets SIGALRM and the
 alarm handler mercilessly kills all forked children by sending SIGKILL to the
 whole process group.
 The heartbeat handler is used by the test process to reset
 this timer for example when the test functions run in a loop.